Education

 Prove the right kind of impact

 The strongest teaching assistant CVs do not rely on broad claims.
-They show concrete evidence of classroom support and pupil engagement and behaviour, safeguarding, and learning support confidence.
+They show concrete evidence of direct classroom experience: key stage, subject areas supported, and the nature of the support provided day to day and sen and send specialism — any experience with autism, adhd, speech and language needs, physical disabilities, or ehcp support.

 Match your level